ModisWorks/modisworks.github.io/doc/guides/install-portable.md

     - `requests` - For modules that use HTTP API calls
     - `lxml` - For modules that use HTTP API calls
     - `praw` - For the Reddit module
+- FFmpeg (If you want voice functionality eg. music player)
+- A Discord bot account token

 If you're not sure how to get these, we've got a quick guide for each of them below: